-6.5.77 A site comprising approximately 26 hectares on the north eastern side of Winchester Street and to the south of the railway line is primarily in agricultural use.
-The site includes the listed farmhouse and buildings of Uplands Farm, the existing dwelling at Uplands Nurseries and allotments in the south western corner.
+6.5.74 A site comprising approximately 26 hectares on the north eastern side of Winchester Street and to the south of the railway line is primarily in agricultural use.
+The site includes the listed farmhouse and buildings of Uplands Farm.
 The eastern part of the site lies adjacent to the River Hamble which is within an area at risk of flooding and is also adjacent to the Botley Mill Site of Importance for Nature Conservation (SINC), designated for its wet woodland habitat and adjacent to the designated Botley Conservation Area.
-The site is crossed from north-west to south-east by a high voltage overhead power line and by a public footpath which runs north to south, linking the village with the open countryside to the north.
-A planning application is expected for this site in the summer.
+The site is crossed from northwest to south-east by a high voltage overhead power line and by a public footpath which runs north to south, linking the village with the open countryside to the north.
+A resolution to grant outline planning permission has been achieved for this site.

-6.5.78 In accordance with Environment Agency advice, waste water should be treated via the sewer system and not by an on-site solution.
+6.5.75 In accordance with Environment Agency advice, waste water should be treated via the sewer system and not by an on-site solution.
 There are understood to be waste water capacity issues in the area, and the connections should be at the nearest point of capacity.
 Where possible a combined solution with site HE1 Land west of Woodhouse Lane, Hedge End should be found.